opencontainers/runc/man/runc-run.8.md

 # OPTIONS
-   --bundle value, -b value  path to the root of the bundle directory, defaults to the current directory --console value           specify the pty slave path for use with the container --detach, -d              detach from the container's process --pid-file value          specify the file to write the process id to --no-subreaper            disable the use of the subreaper used to reap reparented processes --no-pivot                do not use pivot root to jail process inside rootfs.
+   --bundle value, -b value  path to the root of the bundle directory, defaults to the current directory --console-socket value    path to an AF_UNIX socket which will receive a file descriptor referencing the master end of the console's pseudoterminal
+   --detach, -d              detach from the container's process --pid-file value          specify the file to write the process id to --no-subreaper            disable the use of the subreaper used to reap reparented processes --no-pivot                do not use pivot root to jail process inside rootfs.
 This should be used whenever the rootfs is on top of a ramdisk
    --no-new-keyring          do not create a new session keyring for the container.
 This will cause the container to inherit the calling processes session key
+   --preserve-fds value      Pass N additional file descriptors to the container (stdio + $LISTEN_FDS + N in total) (default: 0)